mosn/layotto/docs/en/development/developing-component.md

 ![img.png](../../img/development/component/img.png)

-Potential tools you may use in the process of development (for the purpose of reference only, hope to simplify the development) :
+Tools you may use in the process of development (for the purpose of reference only, hope to simplify the development) :

-- Once staring a new goroutine, panic triggered in it may lead to a panic breakdown to the entire server.
+- When staring a new goroutine, panic triggered in it may lead to a panic breakdown to the entire server.
 Therefore, it is common to start a goroutine with recover() inside deferred functions.
 You can also use the encapsulated utility classes, like utils.GoWithRecover in mosn.io/pkg/utils/goroutine.go

 - log.DefaultLogger is a commonly used logging tool, and it is located in mosn.io/pkg/log/errorlog.go